Want to use edtech, but not sure where to start?

 In Shelby County, personalized and project-based learning are key elements in our goal for more student-centered classrooms.
 This Google Slides shares some digital tools and resources to help, such as Gooru, Newsela, TweenTribune, and Buck Institute's Project Search.

-Julia Lyles (Heritage Elementary) created a website detailing her own journey into personalized learning, and is well worth a visit.
+Julia Lyles (a former teacher at Heritage Elementary) created a website detailing her own journey into personalized learning, and is well worth a visit.

 Also, here are some helpful blog entries: